-Professor Bowser has been recognized as an outstanding and demanding member of the faculty.
-The students have on three separate occasions voted him “Professor of the Year.”
-On two other occasions he has received the Dean’s Award for Teaching Excellence.
-Additionally, in September 2009, the students honored his service to them and to the school him by naming the law school’s client counseling competition for him.
+On many occasions, Bowser has been recognized as an outstanding and demanding member of the faculty.
+Students have voted him “Professor of the Year” three times, he has received the Dean’s Award for Teaching Excellence twice, and in September of 2009, his students honored his service to them and to the school by naming the law school’s client counseling competition after him.